-If after 30 days from the first letter, the issue is not resolved and there has been no communication, a second reminder will be sent.
+If the issue is not resolved after 30 days from the first letter and there has been no communication, a second reminder will be sent.
 In this reminder the owner will be made aware that failure to address the issue and/or communicate a need for more time will result in a fine.

 So, back to the original question, what should you do?
 Work with us and resolve the issue or communicate any extenuating circumstances as soon as you get the letter to avoid any penalty or escalation.
 As a side note, we are often asked by owners who have received a violation letter why we aren't addressing violations of others around them.
 The short answer is we are addressing them all.
 However as you see above, those letters are only as good as we all are in responding to them.